JinShil/stm32f42_discovery_demo/README.md

 ## The Bad
 * [The implementation of D runtime](https://github.com/JinShil/stm32f42_discovery_demo/tree/master/source/runtime) is minimal, and therefore very incomplete.
 Many features of D are not usable.
 * Due to [bug 12496](https://issues.dlang.org/show_bug.cgi?id=12496), I can't enforce that a `Bitfield` belongs to a `Register` when using the `setValue` template.
 * Really long build times (Nearly 1 minute to generate a 3k binary!).
-This seems to be GDC issue.
+This seems to be a GDC issue.
 See [Forum Discussion](http://forum.dlang.org/post/iqryqssxooypdnszmzmg@forum.dlang.org)
-* `-O2` and `-O3` produce broken binaries.
-Need to investigate further.  -O3 produces a 6kB binary; almost double the size of `-Os`.
 * Currently only works for the GDC compiler.
 LCD was not supported due to [Issue 781](https://github.com/ldc-developers/ldc/issues/781) and [Issue 552](https://github.com/ldc-developers/ldc/issues/552)

 ## The Ugly